- 10+ Guests Price as advertised*

 Averages and totals are calculated from our "Today’s Ride" options.

 We suggest that you arrive at least one day prior to the trip start, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
-We recommend that you fly into Cork Airport (ORK), and then take a train to Killarney.
+We recommend that you fly into Cork Airport (ORK) or Dublin Airport (DUB), and then take a train to Killarney.
+The train from Cork takes approximately 1.5 hours, and from Dublin it takes approximately 3.5 hours.
 Train schedules can be found at www.irishrail.ie.
-Alternatively a taxi to the first night’s hotel, Ard Na Sidhe Country House or the Dunloe, will cost approximately 150 euros.
+A taxi from Cork Airport to the first night’s hotel, Ard Na Sidhe Country House or the Dunloe, would cost approximately 150 euros.

 Your Trek Travel guides will meet you at the Killarney Station (East Ave, Killarney, Co.
 Kerry, Ireland) at 11:00 AM on the first day of the trip.
 Your guides will arrive wearing Trek Travel gear so you can easily identify them.
 You’ll then shuttle approximately one hour to the trip start.
 Please have your bike gear packed in a separate bag, as you probably will not be able to check into your rooms prior to your bike ride and will not have easy access to your luggage as your guides ensure it is delivered to the hotel.